BadChoice/RVCalendarWeekView/README.md

 ### Usage
-you can now use storyboard to create a simple UIView extending the RVCalendarView and then just do this:
+you can now use storyboard to create a simple UIView extending the MSWeekView and then just do this:

 ```
     -(void)viewDidLoad{
-        MSEvent* event1 = [AKEvent make:NSDate.now
+        MSEvent* event1 = [MSEvent make:NSDate.now
         title:@"Title"
         location:@"Central perk"];

-        MSEvent* event2 = [AKEvent make:[NSDate.now addMinutes:10]  //AddMinutes comes from EasyDate pod
+        MSEvent* event2 = [MSEvent make:[NSDate.now addMinutes:10]  //AddMinutes comes from EasyDate pod
         duration:60*3
         title:@"Title 2"
         location:@"Central perk"];